bloodshinoda/flurryer-icons/README.md

 The base.psd is the "template" for this icon set, that can have 4 flavours: disk, bezel, Cs, normal.

 The Original Flurry icons are a creation of IconFactory.

+SOON I will be publishing here links for an iContainer, IconPackage and maybe a Ubuntu PPA.

+Licensed under the creative commons attribution license.